janverschelde/PHCpack/src/Python/PHCpy3/doc/source/fourbar.rst

 and sine coordinates must be ordered, so that the precision points are reached the same order as they are listed in the input.

+In the figure
+with caption :ref:`fig4barcoupler`,
+the *coupler curve* for the straight line mechanism is shown.
+This coupler curve is traced by the tip of the triangle moved by the 4-bar mechanism.
+The ``matplotlib`` code is available in the script ``fourbar.py`` in the ``examples`` folder of the source code for the Python 2 and Python 3 distributions.

 .. _fig4barcoupler:

 .. figure:: ./fbarcoupler.png
     :align: center

-    Part of the coupler curve of a straight line 4-bar mechanism.
+    The coupler curve of a straight line 4-bar mechanism.